Learning Latent Energy-Based Models via Interacting Particle Langevin Dynamics: Implementation Details

 \subsection{EBIPLA with Warmup for Image Experiments}

-To quickly traverse through the transient phase for the posterior particles in image experiments \citep{kuntz2023}, we adopt a warm up scheme similar to the predictor-corrector SDE solver in \citet{song2021score}, correcting the solution to the posterior SDE in \eqref{eq:IPLD_2} using Langevin dynamics.
-We apply the warmup during the first $10$K training iterations and run the Langevin dynamics for $10$ steps.
+To quickly traverse through the transient phase for the posterior particles in image experiments \citep{kuntz2023}, we adopt a warm-up scheme similar to the predictor-corrector SDE solver in \citet{song2021score}, correcting the solution to the posterior SDE in \eqref{eq:IPLD_2} using Langevin dynamics.
+We apply the warm-up during the first $S_{\mathrm{warm}}$ training iterations and run the Langevin dynamics for $10$ steps at each warm-up iteration.
 After the warm-up, we initialise $X_{\mathrm{post}}^{m,1:N}$ by creating $N$ identical copies of each $X_{\mathrm{post}}^{m,1}$ obtained from the persistent chains.
+The Gaussian noises in the inner warm-up Langevin steps are sampled independently across inner iterations.
 We provide the pseudocode in \Cref{algo:practical_warm}.